mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 Once you have setup a service to receive webhook events, you can then register the webhook url by creating a pull request in [cloudops-infra](https://github.com/mozilla-services/cloudops-infra).
 To edit webhooks coming from FxA stage, you'll need to edit [projects/fxa/tf/nonprod/envs/stage/resources/eventbroker.tf](https://github.com/mozilla-services/cloudops-infra/blob/master/projects/fxa/tf/nonprod/envs/stage/resources/eventbroker.tf#L16-L77).
 To edit webhooks coming from FxA prod you'll need to edit [projects/fxa/tf/prod/envs/prod/resources/eventbroker.tf](https://github.com/mozilla-services/cloudops-infra/blob/master/projects/fxa/tf/prod/envs/prod/resources/eventbroker.tf#L16-L82).
 You'll need to add your client id to `endpoint_topic_config`, and your webhook url to `endpoint_subscription_config`.
 See an [example PR](https://github.com/mozilla-services/cloudops-infra/pull/3727).

+Integrations that are acting as a [Resource Server][resource server] should indicate their role when having their webhook URL endpoint configured by the FxA team, this is a separate option in the webhook configuration.

 ## Some flow diagrams

 ### A full oauth flow